abaldwin06/barking-bear-website/README.md

 Fixed the scrolling where it cuts off the top header Consolidated the css for service pages
-Fixed the link to subsection bugs, and the padding of sections
+Fixed the link to subsection bugs, and the padding of sections Separate out booking page, update links to point to new page, update footer with new socials

 ### Next
 - copy and details for the day camp page
 - copy and details for the training page, add sub-links to training sub-services
 - copy and details for the boarding page - with petsitting insurance
-- separate out booking page, update links to point to new page

 - add a banner to hiking page about waitlist